fldc/systembolaget-mcp/README.md

 ruff systembolaget_mcp.py
 ```

-## API Configuration
+## API Key Extraction

-This MCP server requires a Systembolaget API key.
-To obtain one:
+This MCP server **automatically extracts the API key** from Systembolaget's website - no manual configuration needed!

+### How it works

+The server uses the same technique as [AlexGustafsson/systembolaget-api](https://github.com/AlexGustafsson/systembolaget-api):

+1. Fetches Systembolaget's main website
+2. Extracts the Next.js app bundle path from the HTML
+3. Downloads the app bundle JavaScript file
+4. Extracts the `NEXT_PUBLIC_API_KEY_APIM` value
+5. Caches the key for subsequent requests

+This approach works because Systembolaget's public website uses the same API key in their frontend code.

+### Manual Configuration (Optional)

+If you prefer to use a custom API key or if automatic extraction fails:

 1. Visit [api-portal.systembolaget.se](https://api-portal.systembolaget.se/)
-2. Create an account or sign in
-3. Subscribe to the necessary APIs
+2. Create an account and subscribe to the APIs
-4. Copy your API key
+3. Copy your API key
-5. Set it as an environment variable: `SYSTEMBOLAGET_API_KEY`
+4. Set it as an environment variable: `SYSTEMBOLAGET_API_KEY=your-key`

+The server will use your custom key instead of extracting one automatically.

 ## Architecture